UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 Navy Stats and Trends

-- So far this season Navy has one win against the spread.
+- So far this year Navy has one win against the spread.

 - The Midshipmen covered the spread in their only game when underdogs by 16.5 points or more.

-- Navy's games this season have hit the over on two of three set point totals (66.7%).
+- Navy's games this year have hit the over on two of three set point totals (66.7%).

-- The Midshipmen have turned the ball over one more time (4 total) than the Knights have forced a turnover (3) this season.
+- This year the Midshipmen have turned the ball over four times, one more than the Knights' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.